VadimZubchenko/PC-Store/README.md

 5. Run the project:

-    - In Apache NetBeans, right-click on the project and select `Run`.
+    - In Apache NetBeans, right-click on the loginView.java file and select `Run file`.